top of page

 Federal Government Employee Example

-In 1999 I asked by a close friend to help choose between 2 dental insurance plans offered by her employer, the Veterans Administration.
-One plan ($120/year) would require her to choose from a small list of contracted dentists (i.e. a DMO/HMO), so that was off the table.
+Many years ago I asked by a close friend to help choose between 2 dental insurance plans offered by her employer, the Veterans Administration.
+Keep in mind these figures are very old, but the outcome today would be the same.
+One plan ($120/year) was an HMO and thus she would have to go to one of those clinics to use her plan, so that was off the table.
 The second plan, a PPO through Delta Dental, ($240/year, $1000 maximum) allowed her to go to any dentist.
 That was out an unfavorable option, but lets see why:

 This PPO plan paid based on a fee schedule.
 2 cleanings, checkup x-rays, and 1 exam, they only paid $94.
-In 1999, those yearly preventive procedures cost $215.
-My friend would pay $240 in premiums plus the $121 (215 minus 94) the plan didn't cover, totaling $341/year for only $215 in services.
+At that time, those yearly preventive procedures cost $215.
+My friend would pay $240 in premiums plus the $121 (215 minus 94) the plan didn't cover, costing her $341/year for only $215 in services.
 Then if you look at what they paid for fillings and other procedures, the plan made even less sense.
-I was pleased to hear that the word around the VA was not to accept either dental plan.
+I was pleased to hear that the word around the VA was not to elect for either dental plan and just be a cash-paying patient.
 She continues to pay out of pocket for dental services, saving money every year.

 Private Sector Example